Germicidal UVC Light Bulbs

 Enter the type, brand, and model of the equipment you have.
 If you do not see your brand or model, try a keyword search or give us a call at 800.784.1998.

-Ultraviolet germicidal light is widely used as an air and water sanitizer.
+Ultraviolet germicidal light bulbs are widely used as an air and water sanitizer.
 UV germicidal light destroys the ability of bacteria, viruses and other pathogens to multiply by deactivating their reproductive capabilities.
 Germicidal light includes the UV-C portion of the ultraviolet spectrum with wavelengths between 100nm and 280nm.
-The target wavelength for optimal germicidal effectiveness is 253.7nm which defines the germicidal category.
-For water sanitation, lamps also emit ozone at 240nm.
+The target wavelength for optimal germicidal light bulb effectiveness is 253.7nm which defines the germicidal category.
+For water sanitation, ultraviolet germicidal lamps also emit ozone at 240nm.

 How Does Ultraviolet Germicidal Light Sanitize Air and Water?